Skip to content

 dbc session://prod[TAB] session://production_db

-# File formats (Parquet, CSV, JSON)
+# File formats (Parquet, CSV, JSON) and SQLite files

 # With options